andvargas/seo-tool/Readme.md

 The Meta Description tool is similar to the title tester, also measures the length in pixels, giving a red notice if the description is too short or too long.
 Both tools have a copy button, which copies the values of the field to clipboard, making it easy to paste into place.

-## Backend
+## Frontend

-The SPA is hosted on a Ubuntu/Apache2 server at AWS, with multiple websites on it, all configured and set up be myself.
+From 8 Nov 2024 the app is hosted on Netlify, imported manually fron Github, on the subdomain seo.webtechsupport.co.uk The SPA was previously hosted on a Ubuntu/Apache2 server at AWS, with multiple websites on it, all configured and set up be myself.
 For source control I use Github, the repository link: [github.com/andvargas/seo-tool](https://github.com/andvargas/seo-tool).
 The single page app doesn't have a database connection, no data is being stored.

 ## Version 0.1.1